-1. External letters of assessment.
-The dossier must include at least five external letters of assessment.

-2. Letters to external evaluators.
+- 1. External letters of assessment.
+The dossier must include at least five external letters of assessment. - 2.
+Letters to external evaluators.
 When letters are solicited, the request should be for letters of assessment rather than "recommendation" or "endorsement", and evaluators should be encouraged to concentrate on those aspects of the candidate's record which are most important to the external visibility and professional standing of the candidate.
 A sample letter is included at the end of this appendix.
-Letters to external evaluators should include the criteria for rank in the department, college, and university.

-3. Log of external letters of assessment.
+Letters to external evaluators should include the criteria for rank in the department, college, and university. - 3.
+Log of external letters of assessment.
 The log documents the date on which each external letter was requested by the department and the date on which the letter was received.
 All requests should be entered regardless of whether a response was obtained.
-A sample log is included at the end of this appendix.

-4. Method of selection of external evaluators.
+A sample log is included at the end of this appendix. - 4.
+Method of selection of external evaluators.
 The head shall attach a description of the procedure used for selecting external evaluators.
-A sample description is included at the end of this appendix.

-5. Qualifications of external evaluators.
+A sample description is included at the end of this appendix. - 5.
+Qualifications of external evaluators.
 The head shall attach a brief statement identifying those who have written the assessments, including evidence demonstrating the evaluator's qualifications and standing in his/her discipline.
-A sample statement is included at the end of this appendix.

-G. Evaluative Recommendations, Reports, and Statements.
+A sample statement is included at the end of this appendix. - G. Evaluative Recommendations, Reports, and Statements.
 The following recommendations, reports, and statements are included in the order given below.

-1. Annual Retention Review Forms (for tenure-track faculty only)
+1. Annual Performance and Retention Reviews

-- 2. Annual Review Forms (for faculty seeking promotion only) - 3.
+A For those being considered for tenure and promotion:

+- 1. All Retention Review Report Forms completed during the probationary period - 2.
+All Annual Performance Review Report Forms completed during the probationary period

+- 3. All evaluative documents filed with the retention review, including, but not limited to, the following: - a.
+Faculty narrative from retention review - b.
+Department Head of Director narrative from retention and / or performance review - c.
+Candidate's responses to any official review narrative - d.
+Dissenting statements from faculty - B. For those being considered for promotion only: - 1.
+All Annual Performance Review Report Forms completed since last promotion - 2.
+All evaluative documents filed with the forms, including, but not limited to, the following: - a.
+Department Head narrative from performance review - b.
+Candidate's responses to any official review narrative - 2.
+Annual Review Forms (for faculty seeking promotion only) - 3.
 Department Head's Letter - 4.
-Statements of Evaluation by Review Committees

-5. Dissenting Reports

-6. Candidate's Response
+Statements of Evaluation by Review Committees - 5.
+Dissenting Reports - 6.
+Candidate's Response

-SAMPLE FORMS, LETTERS, AND TABLES TO BE INCLUDED IN THE TENURE AND/OR PROMOTION DOSSIER
+The University of Tennessee, Knoxville - Manual for Faculty Evaluation Provost - Faculty Affairs - June 24, 2016 SAMPLE FORMS, LETTERS, AND TABLES TO BE INCLUDED IN THE TENURE AND/OR PROMOTION DOSSIER